Send an Email

 Lead is a toxin to the human body.
 It is acquired by ingesting or breathing and can then be absorbed into the bloodstream where its effects can be broad.
 Children with elevated blood lead levels of only 10 micrograms per deciliter (ug/dl) may suffer adverse effects on their learning abilities.
 Higher levels can cause increased learning disabilities, behavioral problems, slowed growth, kidney and brain damage, and in severe cases, coma or death.
 Adults are also affected by high blood lead levels including reproductive organ damage, central nervous system damage, miscarriage, and high blood pressure.

-Children, under the age of six years, who reside in target housing (pre-1978), should have their blood tested for lead at their pediatrician or other health care provider.
+Children, under the age of six years, who reside in target housing (pre-1978), should have their blood tested for lead by their pediatrician or other health care provider.
 The initial check is usually done with a simple finger-stick test.
 If there is an elevated blood lead level then a second test (venous) will be done.
-Confirmed blood lead levels of 10ug/dl or greater will trigger medical, nutritional, and environmental follow up from health professionals.
+Confirmed blood lead levels of 5 ug/dl or greater will trigger medical, nutritional, and environmental follow up from health professionals.

-State Rules addressing Childhood Lead Poisoning Prevention in the county.
+The program administers the State Rule addressing Childhood Lead Poisoning Prevention in the county.
 These rules address conditions where children under 6 years of age have been identified as having lead poisoning (or having an elevated blood lead level) or have potential exposure to lead hazards in schools, day cares or similar settings.
 Activities performed under these rules include:

 These rules also provide for voluntary enrollment in the